nishant-labs/node-rest-server/README.md

 - Ready to use rest server in minutes.
 - Free from all boilerplate code for creating and managing the server, so that developer can focus on actual business logic.
 - Simple configuration to generate response data.
+- Supports all http methods along with async connections

 ## Where you can use